ZachariyaSow/dynamic-sentiment-AVs/README.md

 ## 💭 Scope definition and purpose
 Our study complements previous research on social media platform user sentiment on AVs by (a) introducing a dynamic component by observing sentiment across time and critical news events, (b) correlating key user-discussed topics with shifts in user sentiment, and (c) predicting user sentiment based on news’ underlying topic assessment.
 We will leverage NewsCatcherAPI to extract filtered topic-specific news posts from the last 5 years to train a  model using topic scores for sentiment prediction.

+## 🎓 Context
+Our research is part of a project in a text and social media analytics class ([INSY 448](https://www.mcgill.ca/study/2023-2024/courses/insy-448) at McGill University.

 ## 💻 Technology and techniques
 - [Python](python.org)
 - [R](https://posit.co/products/open-source/rstudio/)